tembo-io/website/landing/src/content/docs/postgres_guides/extensions/aggs_for_vecs.md

+---
-# aggs_for_vecs
+title: aggs_for_vecs
+---

-> *Array-specific aggregate functions.*
+> _Array-specific aggregate functions._

 `aggs_for_vecs` is a C-based extension that introduces arithmetic operations on arrays, as opposed to scalars.
 In the case of `aggs_for_vecs`, each array is treated as a vector.

 # When should you use it?

 This extension can offer element-wise operations across multiple rows, which could be useful when performing calculations on specific array positions, e.g., finding the minimum value across multiple rows for each element in the array.

 # Example use case.